A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Discussion

 In figure~\ref{fig:PeriodvsAmp} we plot the rotation period against the peak-to-peak amplitude for stars in several color bins.
 The peak-to-peak amplitude is calculated for the EPD light curves as described in section~\ref{sec:blend}; for stars observed in multiple fields we take the amplitude of the combined light curve.
-Stars without an available EPD light curve, or for which the amplitude measuring algorithm failed, are not included in the plot.
+Stars without an available EPD light curve are not included in the plot.
 A total of \NUMrobustvarswithEPDamp{} stars are included in the plot.
+We mark separately the \NUMrobustnonpotblendnoneighborswithEPD{} variables that are not flagged as potential blends and do not have a 2MASS neighbor within $30\arcsec$.
 For stars with $V-K_{S} < 5.0$ (corresponding roughly to $M \ga 0.25 M_{\odot}$) the photometric amplitude and the period are anti-correlated at high significance.
-There appears to be a cut-off period, such that the period and amplitude are uncorrelated for stars with periods shorter than the cut-off, and are anti-correlated for stars with periods longer than the cut-off.
-In other words, the relations are saturated below a critical rotation period. \citet{Hartman.09} find a saturation threshold of $R_{O} = 0.31$, which for a $0.6~M_{\odot}$ star corresponds to a period of $\sim 8~{\rm days}$ \citep[assuming $(B-V)_{0} = 1.32$ for stars of this mass, and using the empirical relation between the convective time scale and $(B-V)_{0}$ from][]{Noyes.84}.
+There appears to be a cut-off period, such that the period and amplitude are uncorrelated for stars with periods shorter than the cut-off, and are anti-correlated for stars with periods longer than the cut-off. \citet{Hartman.09} find a saturation threshold of $R_{O} = 0.31$, which for a $0.6~M_{\odot}$ star corresponds to a period of $\sim 8~{\rm days}$ \citep[assuming $(B-V)_{0} = 1.32$ for stars of this mass, and using the empirical relation between the convective time scale and $(B-V)_{0}$ from][]{Noyes.84}.
 This is consistent with what we find for the bluest stars in our sample.
 For stars with $V-K_{S} > 5.0$ ($M \la 0.25~M_{\odot}$), the period and amplitude are not significantly correlated, at least for periods $\la 30~{\rm days}$.
 This result suggests that the distribution of starspots on late M dwarfs is uncorrelated with rotation period over a large period range, and is perhaps at odds with H$\alpha$/$v \sin i$ studies which indicate a drop in activity for very late M-dwarf stars with $v \sin i \la 10~{\rm km/s}$ \citep[e.g.][]{Mohanty.03}.